yinnyC/star-wars-wiki/README.md

 ## Set Up instruction

-Please run the command in your local project directory
+Please run these commands in your terminal @ your local project directory

+- `npm install`

 - To start the project: `yarn start`